richcar58/sqlexpr-javacc/README.md

 ## Licenses

-SqlExprParser is licensed under the MIT license in the top-level directory.
-Licenses it uses are in the `licenses` directory.
+SqlExprParser is licensed under the MIT license.